tomotools/tomotools/protocols/TS-protocol.md

 ## Acquisition Parameters

 This protocol uses the following parameter sets in SerialEM, but adapt according to your needs.
-Some good magnification / spot size / illuminated area combinations for our Titan Krios G1 / K2 system are given in the end of the protocol.
+Some good magnification / spot size / illuminated area settings for our Titan Krios G1 / K2 system are given in the end of the protocol.

 All images should be acquired in counting mode.